-Which is the best language for you?
+Which is the best language for you to learn?
 I can’t tell you that, of course, but I hope that this has given you a few clues as to where you might want to head.

 While this post focused on world languages, you definitely may also want to consider smaller, regional languages.
 While they can be less useful in a practical sense, there is a real joy in being able to speak a bit of Quechua or Catalan with a native speaker, who will often be surprised and quite grateful for your efforts.